aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/change-password/_index.md

 ---
-title: Change Password
+title: Change Password In PDF File
-linktitle: Change Password
+linktitle: Change Password In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to change the password of a PDF document using Aspose.PDF for .NET.
+description: Learn how to change the password in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-security-and-signatures/change-password/
 ---

-In this tutorial, we will guide you through the process of changing the password of a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will guide you through the process of changing the password in PDF file using Aspose.PDF for .NET.
 The library allows you to open an existing PDF file, modify its password, and save the updated version.
 This feature comes in handy when you need to secure your PDF documents by changing the password.

 ## Step 1: Requirements